aeris170/NeoDoa/CONTRIBUTING.md

 ## Naming and Structure

-Namespaces, classes (use struct keyword), private members (see below), and global variables are banned.
-Global functions are preferred instead of dodgy Factory pattern implementations.
+Namespaces, global variables are banned.
+Global functions are preferred over where appropriate.

 ### Capitalization